evgi99/nest-and-bull-microservices/README.md

 # nest-and-bull-microservices
+A system that calculates the Nth prime number for each job and stores the results in a shared database.

 includes 4 containers:
-- **app-server**: NestJS controller to create jobs, get job's status and cancel jobs.
+- **app-server**: NestJS controller to create jobs, get job's status, and cancel jobs.
 - **worker**: A Bull queue consumer in separate Micro-Service(NestJS) that processes the tasks.
 - **mongodb**: Shared database to store job details and results.
 - **redis**: Data store used by the Bull queue, serve producers and consumers.